btkrausen/hashicorp/packer/Lab 4 - Provisioners.md

 # Lab: Packer Provisioners
-This lab will walk you through adding a provisoner to your Packer HCL Template.
-Provisioners use builtin and third-party software to install and configure the machine image after booting.
+This lab will walk you through adding a provisioner to your Packer HCL Template.
+Provisioners use built-in and third-party software to install and configure the machine image after booting.

 Duration: 30 minutes